TF2Autobot/tf2autobot/README.md

 Please refer to the [wiki](https://github.com/idinium96/tf2autobot/wiki) for guidance while setting up the bot.
 For additional support, please join the [TF2Autobot Discord server](https://discord.gg/ZrVT7mc).
 You can also open an [issue](https://github.com/idinium96/tf2autobot/issues/new/choose).

+## Common Errors and Frequently Asked Questions (FAQ)

+If you run into trouble when running the bot, make sure to head to [Common Errors] (https://github.com/idinium96/tf2autobot/wiki/Common-Errors) wiki page to find the possible solutions.
+If you have any doubts, you can refer to [FAQ](https://github.com/idinium96/tf2autobot/wiki/FAQ) wiki page, which we will be adding more content from time to time!

 ## Join our Discord server!

 Join the [TF2Autobot Discord server](https://discord.gg/ZrVT7mc) and head over to [`#🆚roles`](https://discordapp.com/channels/664971400678998016/719391430669500447/721533052890644511) channel and react to the first message to get notified whenever an update has been released!